Skip to Main Content

 Bandra's Most Talked-About Address

 Waroda Road in Ranwar runs through one of Bandra West's older residential pockets, a neighbourhood where Portuguese-era bungalows sit alongside kirana stores and the kind of lane-side chai stalls that have served the same families for decades.
 It is not the obvious setting for a restaurant that scores 92 points on the 2026 La Liste global ranking, placing it among a small cohort of Indian restaurants that register at that tier internationally.
-The physical contrast between the street and what happens inside is part of what makes Papa's worth understanding on its own terms.
+The physical contrast between the street and what happens inside is part of what makes Papa's distinct on its own terms.

 At a time when Mumbai's premium dining scene has bifurcated sharply between large-format restaurant groups and tightly controlled, high-intention smaller operations, Papa's sits in the latter category.
 The broader shift in Indian fine dining over the past decade has moved away from hotel-anchored prestige toward chef-led independents, and Bandra West has become one of the primary addresses for that transition.
 Masque and The Table helped establish the template; Papa's operates within that same current but with a distinct register.